 New Orleans is a city that pulses with an undeniable rhythm, a place where every street corner tells a story and every bite of food is a celebration.
 This itinerary is your ticket to experiencing the true heart of the Crescent City, from its soulful jazz clubs to its world-renowned culinary scene, all while soaking in the unique charm of its diverse neighborhoods.

-Welcome to New Orleans, a city that pulses with a rhythm all its own, a place where every street corner tells a story and every bite of food is a celebration.
+Stroll down Bourbon Street at dusk, or savor a beignet in Café Du Monde, where the historic French Quarter beckons with its wrought-iron balconies and lively street performers.
 For couples and solo travelers seeking an immersive experience, this itinerary dives deep into the heart of NOLA's jazz, culinary delights, vibrant neighborhoods, and unforgettable nightlife.
 Get ready to fall in love with its charm, its history, and its undeniable spirit.

 Forget the tourist traps and embrace the authentic soul of New Orleans.
 We'll guide you through historic streets, introduce you to the real jazz scene on Frenchmen Street, and savor world-class cuisine from iconic institutions to hidden gems.
 This trip is designed for those who want to feel the city's pulse, from the elegant Garden District to the bohemian Bywater, all while keeping a mid-range budget in mind.

 Prepare for five days of sensory overload in the best possible way.
 From the powdered sugar bliss of beignets to the soulful wail of a saxophone, New Orleans will captivate your senses and leave you yearning for more.
-Pack your walking shoes, an open mind, and an appetite for adventure – the Crescent City awaits!
+Pack your walking shoes, an open mind, and an appetite for adventure – the vibrant energy of the French Quarter awaits!

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.